harvard-lil/perma/install.md

     $ ls lib
     __init__.py phantomjs rasterize.js

 ### Run the server

-Toss in a wsgi config and wire it to your webserver, or use the built-in Django webserver and you should be ready to roll:
+Toss in a WSGI config and wire it to your webserver, or use the built-in Django webserver and you should be ready to roll:

     $ python manage.py runserver

 ### Developer notes